Nemocas/AbstractAlgebra.jl/docs/src/fields.md

   - `Generic.FracField{T}` for the parent objects
   - `Generic.Frac{T}` for the actual fractions

-The parent type must belong to `AbstractAlgebra.Field` and the element type must belong to `AbstractAlgebra.FieldElem`.
+The parent type must belong to `Field` and the element type must belong to `FieldElem`.
 Of course, the types may belong to these abstract types transitively.

 For parameterised fields, we advise that the types of both the parent objects and